saud-aslam/cloud_DevOps/README.md

 Once the instance is running, it was time to configure the instance to run the trading-app.
 To do it :
 - Install docker
 - Start and Enable docker
-- Install Git and Clone git trading-app repo `git clone https://your_git_url`
+- Install Git and Clone git trading-app repo : `git clone https://[https://github.com/saud-aslam/trading-app`
+- docker build and run to dockerize the app and mentioned below.
+-

 -   Now that I had docker images and scripts to dockerize my application, I could quickly set up my application on an Amazon EC2 instance.
 -   I created an image of that instance so that I could launch copies of it from a launch template.